bartkessels/GetIt/readme.md

 The following variables can be set through the `-D<variable>=` flag for the `cmake` command.

 * `use_installed_dependencies`
-  * If you've got all GetIt dependencies installed, use this variable to make sure that CMake won't download the dependencies.
+  * If you've got all GetIt dependencies installed, set this variable to `true` to make sure that CMake won't download the dependencies.
+The default value is `false`.
 * `CMAKE_CXX_FLAGS`
   * When you're getting a lot of warnings but they're not neccessary ignore them with `-DCMAKE_CXX_FLAGS="-w"`, or enable them all with `-DCMAKE_CXX_FLAGS="-Wall"`